cloudfoundry/inigo/README.md

 #### Adding a new component to the tests

-Walk through `./scripts/*` and patern-match your way to victory
+Walk through `./scripts/*` and pattern-match your way to victory